On-policy distillation¶

 Failure modes¶

 - Tokenizer mismatch.
-Per-token logit alignment assumes a shared vocabulary; a teacher with a different tokenizer breaks the KL, silently or loudly.
+Per-token logit alignment assumes a shared vocabulary.

 lmbdatoo low).
 Dropping towardlmbda=0reintroduces the exposure bias on-policy distillation exists to remove; keep it high unless generation cost forces otherwise.1 - Reverse-KL mode collapse.
 Aggressive reverse KL (